FluxContinuum/fullstack-js-demo/README.md

 If you have docker with docker-compose, simply execute `docker-compose up` from the api directory.
 This will create a PostgreSQL container and a Node runtime for the app.
 After initialization, you may view the app in your browser at `localhost` on TCP ports 80 and 443.

 Alternatively, you may execute `npm install` and `npm start` from both the api and client directories in separate terminals.
-The client will open automatically in your browser on port 3001.
+The client will open automatically in your browser on port 3001, and you may view the back end logging from the api terminal.
 This method will require that you have a local installation of PostgreSQL 11.2 and Node.js 11.10.0